stackbit-projects/siva-gabbi-0e3c6/content/pages/posts/curse-of-an-early-adopter-apple-mac-m1.md

 <code>import tensorflow as tf </code>

 and then boom, the kerner dies.
-This initially seemed to be a problem with the Jupyter Notebook so I try
+This initially seemed to be a problem with Jupyter Notebook so I try